ethpandaops/optimism-package/README.md

     chain-a:
     # Specification of the optimism-participants in the network
       participants:
+        # Nodes are keyed by their name
+        node0:
           # EL(Execution Layer) Specific flags
           el:
             # The type of EL client that should be started
             # Valid values are:
             # op-geth
             # op-reth
             # op-erigon
             # op-nethermind
             # op-besu
             type: op-geth

             # The Docker image that should be used for the EL client; leave blank to use the default for the client type
             # Defaults by client:
             # - op-geth: us-docker.pkg.dev/oplabs-tools-artifacts/images/op-geth:latest
             # - op-reth: parithoshj/op-reth:latest
             # - op-erigon: testinprod/op-erigon:latest
             # - op-nethermind: nethermindeth/nethermind:op-c482d56
             # - op-besu: ghcr.io/optimism-java/op-besu:latest
             image: ""

             # The log level string that this participant's EL client should log at
             # If this is emptystring then the global `logLevel` parameter's value will be translated into a string appropriate for the client (e.g. if
             # global `logLevel` = `info` then Geth would receive `3`, Besu would receive `INFO`, etc.)
             # If this is not emptystring, then this value will override the global `logLevel` setting to allow for fine-grained control
             # over a specific participant's logging
             log_level: ""

             # A list of optional extra env_vars the el container should spin up with
             extra_env_vars: {}

             # A list of optional extra labels the el container should spin up with
             # Example; el_extra_labels: {"ethereum-package.partition": "1"}
             extra_labels: {}

             # A list of optional extra params that will be passed to the EL client container for modifying its behaviour
             extra_params: []

             # A list of tolerations that will be passed to the EL client container
             # Only works with Kubernetes
             # Example: el_tolerations:
             # - key: "key"
             #   operator: "Equal"
             #   value: "value"
             #   effect: "NoSchedule"
             #   toleration_seconds: 3600
             # Defaults to empty
             tolerations: []

             # Node selectors
             # Only works with Kubernetes
             # Example: node_selectors: { "disktype": "ssd" }
             # Defaults to empty
             node_selectors: {}

             # Persistent storage size for the EL client container (in MB)
             # Defaults to 0, which means that the default size for the client will be used
             # Default values can be found in /src/package_io/constants.star VOLUME_SIZE
             volume_size: 0

             # Resource management for el containers
             # CPU is milicores
             # RAM is in MB
             # Defaults to 0, which results in no resource limits
             min_cpu: 0
             max_cpu: 0
             min_mem: 0
             max_mem: 0

           # CL(Consensus Layer) Specific flags
           cl:
             # The type of CL client that should be started
             # Valid values are:
             # op-node
             # hildr
             type: op-node

             # The Docker image that should be used for the CL client; leave blank to use the default for the client type
             # Defaults by client:
             # - op-node: us-docker.pkg.dev/oplabs-tools-artifacts/images/op-node:v1.13.3
             # - hildr: ghcr.io/optimism-java/hildr:latest
             image: ""

             # The log level string that this participant's CL client should log at
             # If this is emptystring then the global `logLevel` parameter's value will be translated into a string appropriate for the client (e.g. if
             # If this is not emptystring, then this value will override the global `logLevel` setting to allow for fine-grained control
             # over a specific participant's logging
             log_level: ""

             # A list of optional extra env_vars the cl container should spin up with
             extra_env_vars: {}

             # A list of optional extra labels that will be passed to the CL client Beacon container.
             # Example; cl_extra_labels: {"ethereum-package.partition": "1"}
             extra_labels: {}

             # A list of optional extra params that will be passed to the CL client Beacon container for modifying its behaviour
             # If the client combines the Beacon & validator nodes (e.g. Teku, Nimbus), then this list will be passed to the combined Beacon-validator node
             extra_params: []

             # A list of tolerations that will be passed to the CL client container
             # Only works with Kubernetes
             # Example: el_tolerations:
             # - key: "key"
             #   operator: "Equal"
             #   value: "value"
             #   effect: "NoSchedule"
             #   toleration_seconds: 3600
             # Defaults to empty
             tolerations: []

             # Node selectors
             # Only works with Kubernetes
             # Example: node_selectors: { "disktype": "ssd" }
             # Defaults to empty
             node_selectors: {}

             # Persistent storage size for the CL client container (in MB)
             # Defaults to 0, which means that the default size for the client will be used
             # Default values can be found in /src/package_io/constants.star VOLUME_SIZE
             volume_size: 0

             # Resource management for cl containers
             # CPU is milicores
             # RAM is in MB
             # Defaults to 0, which results in no resource limits
             min_cpu: 0
             max_cpu: 0
             min_mem: 0
             max_mem: 0

           # Builder client specific flags
           el_builder:
             # The type of builder EL client that should be started
             # Valid values are:
             # op-geth
             # op-reth
             # op-rbuilder
             type: ""

             # The Docker image that should be used for the builder EL client; leave blank to use the default for the client type
             # Defaults by client:
             # - op-geth: us-docker.pkg.dev/oplabs-tools-artifacts/images/op-geth:latest
             # - op-reth: parithoshj/op-reth:latest
             # - op-rbuilder: ghcr.io/flashbots/op-rbuilder:latest
             image: ""

             # Builder secret key used by op-rbuilder to sign transactions
             # Defaults to None - not used
             key: ""

           cl_builder:
             # The type of builder CL client that should be started
             # Valid values are:
             # op-node
             # hildr
             type: ""

             # The Docker image that should be used for the builder CL client; leave blank to use the default for the client type
             # Defaults by client:
             # - op-node: us-docker.pkg.dev/oplabs-tools-artifacts/images/op-node:v1.13.3
             # - hildr: ghcr.io/optimism-java/hildr:latest
             image: ""

       # Default configuration parameters for the network
       network_params: